lawaty/Arte-Documentation/README.md

 > Have a look at `docs/db-automation.md` for more

-This can be useful in case you need to easier deployment process by running an `automation script` that automatically creates/inserts default records for you with a single script run.
+This can be useful in case you need to easier deployment process by running an `automation script` that automatically creates tables and inserts default records for you with a single script run.
 You can define your db deployment operations in a descriptive manner at `app/model/database` and then run `API_URL/db-script` and it will do the magic for you.

 In addition to deployment, db-script also generates a `relation map` at app/model/database/joins.json every run that can be used with Arte `CustomMapper` base class to automatically join mappers together without writing complex SQL Queries by yourself for improved performance and readability.